Frequently asked questions

 Federal and state rules require the intent to record testimony by audio-visual recording device be included in the notice of deposition.
 Please find sample federal and state video deposition notices here.

-Are Exhibit 5 reporters able to read back questions and answers during a proceeding?
+• Are Exhibit 5 videograhers able to read back questions and answers during a proceeding?

 Yes.
-Exhibit 5 reporters can replay any question or answer at your request.
-Instead of reading back testimony like a traditional court reporter, Exhibit 5 videographers play back questions and answers from an audio backup device.
+Exhibit 5 videographers can replay any question or answer at your request.
+Instead of reading back testimony like a stenographer, Exhibit 5 videographers play back questions and answers from an audio backup device.

-Can Exhibit 5 reporters swear in a witness?
+• Can Exhibit 5 videographers swear in a witness?

 Yes.
-All Exhibit 5 reporters are notary publics and are therefore authorized to administer oaths in the state of Illinois.
+All Exhibit 5 videographers are notary publics and are therefore authorized to administer oaths in the state of Illinois.

 No. Exhibit 5 is a two-in-one service, offering both videography and transcription services for the price of one.
-Exhibit 5 videographers, all officers authorized to administer oaths in the state of Illinois, manage the same tasks as a traditional court reporter, including swearing in the witness, marking exhibits, and playing back testimony.
+Exhibit 5 videographers, all officers authorized to administer oaths in the state of Illinois, manage similar tasks to a traditional stenographer, including swearing in the witness, marking exhibits, and playing back testimony.
 Transcripts are later prepared straight from the video record by our experienced team of legal transcriptionists.